Moduli of vector bundles on primitive multiple schemes: Extensions of families of vector bundles to higher multiplicity

-is a vector bundle on \m{M_i}, and since all the vector bundles in $\chi$ are simple, these vector bundles can be glued naturally to define a vector bundle $\W$ on $M$.
+is a vector bundle on \m{\km_i}, and since all the vector bundles in $\chi$ are simple, these vector bundles can be glued naturally to define a vector bundle $\W$ on \m{M_n}.
 We have a canonical section of each \m{\W_i}